juj/wasm_webgpu/README.md

 ### 🧶 OffscreenCanvas support

-It is possible to perform WebGPU rendering from a dedicated background Worker thread using the Emscripten Wasm Worker or pthreads abstractions.
+It is possible to perform WebGPU rendering from a dedicated background Worker thread using the Emscripten Wasm Worker, pthreads or proxy-to-pthread abstractions.

 The following API functions are provided to manage OffscreenCanvas rendering: